koitorin/bazzite-cosmic-nvidia/README.md

 # bazzite-cosmic-nvidia

-This is `bazzite-gnome-nvidia` image with Cosmic DE from the [COPR](https://copr.fedorainfracloud.org/coprs/ryanabx/cosmic-epoch/), COSMIC apps, and nothing more added.
+This is `bazzite-gnome-nvidia` image with Cosmic DE from the [COPR](https://copr.fedorainfracloud.org/coprs/ryanabx/cosmic-epoch/), COSMIC apps, and some small tweaks.

 ## Rebase from bazzite-gnome* or any Silverblue based image